jarun/buku/README.md

-      -o N                 open URL at DB index N in browser -p N                 show details of bookmark record at DB index N, N=0 shows all -r oldtag [newtag]   replace oldtag with newtag, delete oldtag if newtag empty -R                   refresh title from web for all bookmarks, update if non-empty -t N                 use N (> 0) hash iterations to generate key, for -k, -l -x N                 modify -p behaviour, N=1: show only URL, N=2: show URL and tag -z                   show debug information
+      -o N                 open URL at DB index N in browser -p N                 show details of bookmark record at DB index N, N=0 shows all -r oldtag [newtag]   replace oldtag with newtag, delete oldtag if newtag empty -t N                 use N (> 0) hash iterations to generate key, for -k, -l -x N                 modify -p behaviour, N=1: show only URL, N=2: show URL and tag -z                   show debug information